-Temperature 30-32°F (-1 to 0°C), with exceptions
+Temperature 30° to 39°F, (-1° to 4°C), depending on variety

-Relative Humidity 90% - 95%
+Relative Humidity 90% to 95%

 Freezing Point Approximately 29°F (-1.7°C)

-U.S. federal grades for apples, based primarily on color requirements, but also on freedom from decay, disorders and blemishes, as well as firmness of fruit, are "U.S. Extra Fancy", "U.S. Fancy", and "U.S. No. 1".
+U.S. federal grades for apples, based primarily on color requirements, but also on freedom from decay, disorders, and blemishes, as well as firmness of fruit, are "U.S. Extra Fancy," "U.S. Fancy," and "U.S. No. 1."

-Most apples are packed into bushel cartons, usually 40 lb (18.2 kg), depending on variety, and sold by fruit count.
-Fruit are commonly packed on 4 to 5 soft fiberboard trays made of soft polystyrene or from recycled newspaper, and cartons are often un-vented.
+Most apples are packed into bushel cartons, usually 40 lb.
+(18.2 kg), depending on variety, and sold by fruit count.
+Fruit is commonly packed on 4 to 5 soft fiberboard trays made of soft polystyrene or from recycled newspaper, and cartons are often un-vented.
 Venting to improve cooling velocity is important.
 A two-layer carton that is wider, known as the 60 x 40 pack, is becoming more common.
 It has the advantage of minimizing fruit handling as the cartons are placed directly onto display racks at retail.

-Most apples are sold loose, although fruit are increasingly packed in polyethylene bags of 3, 5, or 10 lb (1.4, 2.3, or 4.5 kg).
+Most apples are sold loose, although fruit is increasingly packed in polyethylene bags of 3, 5, or 10 lb.
+(1.4, 2.3, or 4.5 kg).
 Consumer packages of different combinations and sizes are also becoming popular in some retail outlets.
-These packages reduce the time consumers spend in the produce section, and also reduce losses caused by consumer sorting and handling of individual fruit.
+These packages reduce the time consumers spend in the produce section, and reduce losses caused by consumer sorting and handling of individual fruit.

-Most apples maintain their quality best when held between 30 and 32°F (-1.8 and 0°C), although some varieties are cold-sensitive at this lower temperature and have to be held at 38 to 40°F (3.3 to 4.4°C).
-Internal browning of the flesh is the most common indication of cold/chilling sensitivity.
-The local State Agricultural Experiment Station or other extension authorities will usually have data on what varieties in the area are cold-sensitive and ideal conditions for holding each variety.
+Most apples maintain their quality best when held between 30 and 32°F (-1.8 and 0°C), although some varieties are cold-sensitive at this lower temperature and must be held at 38 to 40°F (3.3 to 4.4°C).
+Internal browning of the flesh is the most common indication of cold/chilling sensitivity in chilling sensitive varieties.
+The local State Agricultural Experiment Station or other extension authorities will usually have data on what varieties in the area are cold-sensitive, and the ideal conditions for holding each variety.

 Maintaining the proper relative humidity around stored apples is very important.
-Apples have approximately 84% moisture at the time of harvest, and to maintain this water content and prevent shriveling of the skin, the storage relative humidity should be 90% or higher.
-With good air circulation, a higher relative humidity (95 to 98%) may be maintained without mold formation.
+Apples have approximately 84% moisture at the time of harvest, and to maintain this water content and prevent shriveling of the skin, the storage relative humidity should be 90% to 95%.
+Maintaining good air circulation in the storage room is very important to maintain uniform low temperature, high relative humidity, and proper concentration of gases.